jendives2000/LongIsland_NY_Hospitals_SQL_Excel_PowerBI_Analysis/06_PowerBI_Semantic_Model/README.md

 ## Why this step exists

-KPI SQL scripts prove metrics are correct, but BI tools need more than correctness:
+KPIs from SQL scripts were reconciled and confirmed.
+For BI tools we now need a semantic model with:

 * consistent **grain** (what a row means)
 * predictable **relationships**